drush-ops/drush-launcher/README.md

     sudo mv drush.phar /usr/local/bin/drush
     ```

 1. Windows users: create a drush.bat file in the same folder as drush.phar with the following lines.
-This gets around the problem where Windows does not know that .phar files are associated with `php`:
+This gets around the problem where Windows does not know that the `drush` file is associated with `php`:

     ``` Bat
     @echo off
-    php "%~dp0\drush.phar" %*
+    php "%~dp0\drush" %*
     ```

 ## Update